-CORSIA, the Carbon Offsetting and Reduction Scheme for International Aviation, will stabilize emissions from international aviation from 2021.
+In 2016, Governments adopted CORSIA, the Carbon Offsetting and Reduction Scheme for International Aviation, to stabilize net CO2 emissions from international aviation from 2021.

 CORSIA & COVID-19

 Border closures, flight restrictions, travel advisories, and social distancing measures implemented in response to the global COVID-19 pandemic have resulted in an unprecedented decline in aviation activity.

 Such a severe shock to the international air transport system was not anticipated when CORSIA was developed.
 As a result of the crisis, the method used to determine the baseline of the CORSIA scheme - an average of 2019 and 2020 emissions - no longer reflects the target agreed by governments in ICAO.
 Instead of stabilizing emissions at pre-crisis levels, it would lower the baseline to a level equivalent to the emissions from international aviation in 2014.

 IATA is highly concerned that if the stringency to be pursued through CORSIA and impact on international civil aviation are much higher than originally forecast and no longer reflect the ICAO’s targets, some governments would no longer support CORSIA and participation in the scheme would be lower than expected.

 IATA therefore recommends that pre-crisis emissions be used to determine reference level emissions and is calling on ICAO to establish CORSIA’s baseline emissions on 2019 emissions only.

 If 2019 emissions are used for the baseline, net CO2 emissions from international aviation would be stabilized at around about 600 million tCO2, which is equivalent to the emissions that IATA had forecast for 2020 prior to the crisis.